 Norristown is a medium-sized borough located in the state of Pennsylvania.
 With a population of 34,412 people and 20 constituent neighborhoods, Norristown is the 21st largest community in Pennsylvania.
-Norristown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Norristown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-In terms of college education, Norristown is nearly on par with the US average for all cities of 21.84%: 18.31% of adults 25 and older in Norristown have a bachelor's degree or advanced degree.
+The percentage of adults in Norristown who are college-educated is close to the national average for all communities of 21.84%: 20.41% of the adults in Norristown have a bachelor's degree or advanced degree.

-The per capita income in Norristown in 2010 was $21,369, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $85,476 for a family of four.
+The per capita income in Norristown in 2010 was $21,045, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $84,180 for a family of four.
 However, Norristown contains both very wealthy and poor people as well.

 Norristown is an extremely ethnically-diverse borough.
 The people who call Norristown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Norristown residents report their race to be White, followed by Black or African-American.
+The greatest number of Norristown residents report their race to be Black or African-American, followed by White.
 Norristown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.77% of the borough’s residents.
+People of Hispanic or Latino origin account for 24.22% of the borough’s residents.
 Important ancestries of people in Norristown include Irish, German, English, and Polish.

 The most common language spoken in Norristown is English.
 Other important languages spoken here include Spanish and Italian.